 In addition, there’s also the principle of Unmeasured Working Time.
 This applies to a Worker whose working time isn’t measured or pre-determined (and where the Worker has control over the number of hours they work), who’s then excluded from all rest break provisions and the 48 hour maximum weekly working hours (see next section).
 This generally applies to Company Directors (and specifically those with autonomous decision-making powers), Managers, Family Workers and Religious Workers.

-Breaches of rest-break provisions are made through a claim to Employment Tribunal (within three months of the breach), although compensation is usually very limited, or via claims to the Health and Safety Executive.
+Breaches of rest-break provisions are made through a claim to an Employment Tribunal (within three months of the breach), although compensation is usually very limited, or via claims to the Health and Safety Executive.

 Workers are protected from being subject to any detriment by their Employer if they refuse (or propose to refuse) to comply with a requirement that their Employer imposes which is in contravention of the WTR, or where they refuse to forgo a right given to them by the WTR.
 Compensation for injury to feelings can be awarded by an Employment Tribunal in these situations.